 The council’s community safety team, along with a range of other services, including public protection, security, civil enforcement, parks and cleansing services will become part of a wider, more inclusive, multi-disciplinary team working alongside and with the police, special constabulary and local policing teams.

 New working practices will include the council being integrated more fully into the Police Tactical Tasking Group, joint planning of activities and campaigns, as well as combined training for staff.
 There are also plans to co-locate key departments from both organisations in the Municipal Building to support the process.

 An operational steering group will be established as part of the new working partnership initiative.
 This will consist of the Lancashire Police Chief Inspector, Blackpool Council’s Director of Community and Environmental Services and its Head of Public Protection.
 A representative from Blackpool’s BID (Business Improvement District) will also join the group.

-£1 million grant scheme for building and shop front repairs and Blackpool Town Centre improvements
+£1m grant scheme for Blackpool Town Centre Improvements

 In early 2018 Blackpool Council launched a £1 million scheme designed to improve the appearance of town centre properties.

 The aim of the scheme is to help make the town centre more attractive to shoppers, residents and investors, part of a bigger programme of works to make Blackpool better.

 Grants are available for up to 95% of the total cost of the works, which may include structural work, brick work, stone work, roofing, guttering, rendering, doors etc.